viktorsapozhok/viktorsapozhok.github.io/_posts/2020-08-02-docker-postgres-grafana.md

 for more details.

 ```
-$ make -C docker/ postgres-copy-data
+$ make postgres-copy-data
 ```

-After we have written data to the tables, we can login to terminal and view schema contents.
+After we have written data to the tables, we can login to the terminal and view schema contents.

 ```
-$ make -C docker/ postgres-console
+$ make postgres-console

 psql (12.3 (Debian 12.3-1.pgdg100+1))
 Type "help" for help.